alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/slides/20220119-linux-python.md

 ### Why would you care?

-* Most computing clusters typically run GNU/Linux distributions.
+* Most computing clusters run GNU/Linux distributions.
 * Linux is open-source.
 * Linux is free.
-* Linux gives you access to powerful low-level toolsa.
+* Linux gives you access to powerful low-level tools.
 * Now even Windows (and macOS) run Linux shell.

 ---